BrandonTang89/Competitive_Programming_4_Solutions/README.md

 # Kattis_CP4_Solutions
 My solutions to some of the Kattis problems listed in Competitive Programming 4.
+I hope to solve at least 2 must try questions from each category, solving 3 for harder categories.

 Note that some of the problems attempted were listed in CP3 but not CP4s, there a small number of UVA solutions as well.